 1. Barron Falls

-Located near Kuranda, Barron Falls is one of the most popular waterfalls in Cairns and the surrounding Wet Tropics Area.
-The water force will vary depending on the season.
-However, to see this waterfall in full force, you'll need to visit in the wet season.
-Nevertheless, while the wet season might produce a more powerful waterfall, I'd still recommend a visit in the drier months too because the lookout over the gorge is spectacular.
+However, to see this waterfall in full force, I recommend visiting in the wet season if you have the choice.
+Otherwise, while the wet season might produce a more powerful waterfall, I'd still recommend a visit in the drier months too because the lookout over the gorge is spectacular.

-2. Crystal Cascades
+2. The Crystal Cascades

-In terms of distance to Cairns, Crystal Cascades is one of the closest on our list.
 At the end of a short sealed walk, you'll find a decently-sized waterfall with a deep swimming hole.
-There are also several spots on the trail that allow access to more swimming spots in the creek.
+Several spots on the trail allow access to more swimming spots in the creek.

 3. Fairy Falls